PerkinsDan/public-transport-assignment/README.md

 ## Deployed on Vercel

-This app is deployed on Vercel -- LINK TBC
+This app is deployed on Vercel available at https://public-transport-analytics.danperkins.dev/

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.